 Recognises the project which best uses a unique format of historical representation, for instance history related experiences told through physical exhibitions, artistic or musical interpretations, walks or tours.

-Recognises the best article featuring Victorian history (not necessarily entirely focused on Victoria) published in a recognised peer-reviewed journal.
-Articles must be written in a scholarly style using appropriate conventions of citation and be formally reviewed by referees.
+Recognises the best article featuring Victorian history (not necessarily entirely focused on Victoria) published in a journal.
+Articles must be written in a scholarly style using appropriate conventions of citation.

 The Local History Project Award $2,000

-Recognises the best activity to enhance access and awareness of records of significance to local communities, including but not limited to digitising, indexing, and / or cataloguing of resources and original research.
+Recognises the best activity to enhance access and awareness of records of significance to local communities, including but not limited to digitising, indexing, and original research.